-Pete Crear Lifetime Acheivement Award History
+Pete Crear Lifetime Achievement Award

-The recipient will have (1.)
-Demonstrated support for the credit union philosophy of “People Helping People,” having organized and/or provided significant assistance to credit unions in need, and (2.)
-Constructively impacted the infrastructure, growth, legislative, regulatory, image and/or service delivery capacity of the credit union movement.
+This prestigious award is presented annually recognizing a credit union professional or volunteer whose career best embodies the African-American Credit Union Coalition’s mission to increase the strength of the global credit union community.
+Sustained excellence is a hallmark of the recipients.
+The recipient will have demonstrated support for the credit union philosophy of “people helping people.”
+Organized and/or provided significant assistance to credit unions in need.
+Has constructively impacted the infrastructure, growth, legislative, regulatory, image and/or service delivery capacity of the credit union community.

 In August 2003, Pete Crear received the inaugural African-American Credit Union Lifetime Achievement Award and was further honored by having the award named after him and a college scholarship established in his name.
 Crear is retired and the past President and Chief Executive Officer of The World Council of Credit Unions, Inc. (WOCCU).
 Crear is considered a credit union pioneer.

 Call for Nominations for the 2017 Pete Crear Lifetime Achievement Award

 Click here to download the application.

 All application materials must be submitted by January 31st, 2017 no later than 8:00pm.

 The African-American Credit Union Coalition (AACUC) made their official announcement of this year’s Pete Crear Lifetime Achievement Award recipient during the networking meeting in the nation’s capital at the CUNA Governmental Affairs Conference (GAC) on Tuesday, February 23, 2016.
 Harold Michael Holmes, Vice President of New Business and Credit Union Ambassador for PFP is this year’s beneficiary.